guhilling/cdi-test/docs/index.md

     * ``@TestEvent`` is fired when tests are started and finished, see ``EventType``for details.
     * The junit ``ExtensionContext`` is delivered as the object with the event.

-[cdi-test-microprofile](https://github.com/guhilling/cdi-test-microprofile) should be a nice example for a small but hopefully useful extension.
+[cdi-test-microprofile](https://github.com/guhilling/cdi-test/tree/master/cdi-test-microprofile) should be a nice example for a small but hopefully useful extension.

 ## Feedback and future development

 Feedback is always welcome.
-Feel free to ask for extensions an support for building your own!
+Feel free to ask for extensions and support for building your own!

 ## LICENSE